How to Support Our Frail Elderly: A Suggested Action Plan (November 2023)

 People want to age at home – yet one in five older adults today have complex care needs which make remaining at home very challenging.
 Plus, the family and other loved ones who are taking care of older adults are struggling, with 63% of caregivers saying they reached their breaking point last year but had no choice but to keep going.

-Couple this with the almost 43,000 people in Ontario waiting for long-term care – more than the populations of a mid-sized town such as Bradford, Orillia, Stratford, Orangeville, or Leamington – with the waitlist for long-term care expected to grow to 48,000 individuals by 2029 based on population growth and complex care need trends.
+Couple this with the fact that we have almost 43,000 Ontarians on waitlists for long-term care – more than the populations of a mid-sized town such as Bradford, Orillia, Stratford, Orangeville, or Leamington – with those waitlists expected to grow to 48,000 individuals by 2029 based on population growth and complex care need trends.

-Collectively, with leaders across our sectors, we have identified existing solutions that can be expanded to reduce the long-term care wait list, help more older people with complex care needs age at home, and to fast-track access to long-term care for those who really need it.
+Collectively, with leaders across our sectors, we have identified existing solutions that can be expanded to reduce the long-term care wait lists, help more older people with complex care needs age at home, and fast-track access to long-term care for those who really need it.

 ABOUT